tryethernal/hardhat-ethernal/README.md

 # Hardhat plugin for Ethernal

-Synchronize your Hardhat artifacts with [Ethernal](https://www.tryethernal.com)
+This plugin lets you synchronize blocks, transactions & artifacts with [Ethernal](https://www.tryethernal.com)

+When using it, you don't need to use the CLI.

 If you are looking for more detailed doc about Ethernal: https://doc.tryethernal.com